 Left alone in the house she begins to see and hear strange goings-on.
 And she’s not the only one, a plumber leaves mid-job after something spooks him in a crawlspace.
 With just her friend Steph (Hannah Race) and kindly neighbour David (Marshal Hilton, Primal Rage, A Clear Shot) for the support, she needs to find out what is haunting the house.
 And why.
 The answers, however, may make her the next victim.

-For its first hour Echoes Of Fear is fairly standardly plotted, if very well done haunted house film.
+For its first hour Echoes Of Fear is a fairly standardly plotted, if very well done haunted house film.
 We get the creepy house, weird noises and things half-seen in the shadows.
 Lights turn themselves off, inanimate objects become mobile, etc. Secrets get revealed as the strangeness increases to the point where apparitions start appearing.

 It’s at this point that Echoes Of Fear goes off into an entirely logical, but unexpected, direction.
 Scared out of the house and into a hotel room she finds out two things.
 Brandon is more interested in the money the house will bring than in her safety.
 And that the visions/hallucinations can follow her.
 Determined to put her grandfather’s spirit to rest she forces herself to go back.
 But what she and Steph find is far from a typical haunting.